csu-arec-330/csu-arec-330.github.io/course-schedule.md

 		</tbody>
         <tfoot>
             <tr>
                 <td colspan="5">All problem sets are due the following Tuesday by 11:59pm unless otherwise discussed.
-All quizzes will be taken during lecture on the indicated day.</td>
+All quizzes will be taken during lab on the indicated day.</td>
             </tr>
         </tfoot>
 	</table>